dinfekted/sublime-named-mark/readme.md

 # Sublime NamedMark plugin

-A bit smarter marks that default.
+A bit smarter marks than default.

 ### Demo